 PROFESSOR OF ECONOMICS

-Cliff Nowell is a professor of economics and dean of the Office of International Programs at Weber State University.
+Cliff Nowell is a professor of economics at Weber State University.
 He is also a visiting scholar at Shanghai Normal University in Shanghai, China.

 He graduated from the University of Wyoming with a PhD in economics, specializing in applied microeconomics.
 His research interests include the economics of education and resource economics.

 Ph.D., Economics with a specialty in microeconomics - University of Wyoming, 1988